pickyourtrail_logo

 Pick your next Hassle-free holiday with us

-Zermatt is home to some of the most famous sights in the Swiss Alps and the best places to visit here are all about the stunning scenic beauty of nature.
-From the high-altitude peaks of the Gornergrat to the crystal-clear waters of Stellisee, this car-free village is packed with iconic landmarks.
-Whether you are looking for the perfect Matterhorn photo spot at the Kirchbrücke bridge or exploring the historic wooden barns of the Hinterdorf, these are the must-see destinations for your itinerary.
-This guide focuses on the top sightseeing locations that make Zermatt a bucket-list destination.
+This car-free village is home to some of the most famous sights in the Swiss Alps and the best places to visit in Zermatt are all about the stunning scenic beauty of nature.
+From the high-altitude peaks of the Gornergrat to the crystal-clear waters of Stellisee, this car-free village is packed with many more iconic landmarks that makes Zermatt, one of the best collection of bucket-list destinations in Switzerland.

 Key Takeaways